Joseph-Alp/Chem-308-Portfolio/MasterTDSE.md

 # Further Exploration

 Gaussian functions are often used to represent the probability density function of a normally distributed random variable.
 In our situation, we are able to observe the expectation value of energy in our TDSE PIB in [MatLab](/MLW6b.md).
+Here, we observe what should be expected: the expectation value plataus around the barriers where we see the effect of tunneling for our wave function.